 1. Take a Practical Nurse Training Program.

-Connecticut requires prospective practical nurses to complete a training program over the course of at least 10 months consisting of a minimum of 1,500 hours of theory, observation, and client care.1 Candidates whose training programs fall short of the required hours may be able to substitute clinical work experience.1
+Connecticut requires prospective practical nurses to complete a training program over the course of at least 10 months consisting of a minimum of 1,500 hours of theory, observation, and client care.1 Candidates whose training programs fall short of the required hours may be able to substitute clinical work experience or take additional coursework.1

 2. Register for the National Council Licensure Examination for Practical Nurses.

 To obtain a license, practical nurses must successfully pass the National Council Licensure Examination for Practical Nurses (NCLEX-PN).1 The Connecticut Department of Public Health requires candidates to register for the NCLEX-PN prior to beginning the licensure process with the state to avoid delays in application processing.1 Registration for the NCLEX-PN should be completed with Pearson VUE, the test administrator used to schedule and proctor the exam.2

 3. Submit the Application for Practical Nurse Licensure.